daniel-yj-yang/ml/Naive_Bayes/README.md

 ### 2. Naive

-It assumes that every pair of features being classified is independent of each other
+It assumes that every pair of features being classified is independent of each other.